 - Be honest with each other.
 Talk about your physical changes, how it might feel to have sex or be intimate now, and anything else you might be worried about.

 - Get closer.
 Look for other ways to express affection while you work up to having sex.
 Spend time just being close to each other, kissing and cuddling—without the pressure.

 Bottom line: You are not alone if you lack the desire for sex postpartum.
-And like everything else that may be challenging about pregnancy and postpartum, this will pass.
-But for now, it's just evolution ensuring your reproductive success—protecting the enormous physical and emotional investment you have already made and ensuring the survival of you and your baby so that you can pass along your genes to future generations.
+And like many other things that may be challenging about pregnancy and postpartum, this will pass.
+But for now, low sex drive is likely just evolution ensuring your reproductive success—protecting the enormous physical and emotional investment you have already made and ensuring the survival of you and your baby so that you can pass along your genes to future generations.
 Pretty powerful stuff.